unfresco/wherever-content/readme.md

 ## Requirements

-- Wherever Content depends on the [Carbon Fields](https://wordpress.org/plugins/carbon-fields/) plugin.
-Install and activate, if not, the plugin will advice you with a notice to do so.
-- The theme must contain the wp_head() function.
+- The theme must contain the `wp_head()` function.

-## Recommendation

-Further on we recommend to install siteorigin’s [page builder](https://wordpress.org/plugins/siteorigin-panels/).
-The Wherever Content plugin has no direct relation nor affiliation to that plugin but we use it a lot and are committed to maintain compatibility.

 ## Installation

+1. Download and unzip
-1. Upload the “wherever” folder to the `/wp-content/plugins/` directory
+2. Upload the “wherever-content” folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress

+## Roadmap

+Gutenberg compatibility is next.
+We would like to call it the *Wherever Blocks* edition ;-).

 ##  Changelog

+**2.0.0**
+- Distribution now includes Carbon fields framework (v2.2.0).
+If you depend on Carbon Fields 1.6 download the 1.0.12 version.
+- Improved default setup of rules and places with guidance

 **1.0.12**
 - execution optimization